 Short Communication - Journal of Pediatric Neurological Disorders (2020) Volume 3, Issue 4

-Said El deib is a Pediatrician and Neonatologist whose experience in the field spans 15 years, backed by a higher education degree from royal college of pediatrics and child health in UK.
-In addition to master degree from Ain Shams University in Egypt one of the oldest and top ranking universities.
-He is pioneering an open and contextual evaluation model based on constructive responses, which has led in the creation of new methods to improve pediatric healthcare, neonatology and pediatric nutrition.
-He has established this model following his years of experiences in medical practice, research and evaluation, and teaching and administration in hospitals and medical universities in the reigion, including Egypt, kuwait and the UAE.
-He has published studies in reputable international journals in neonatology and pediatric nutrition.
-He has also presented his findings in prestigious international conferences and symposia.
+Gehan Ismael Mohamed is a Family Physician whose experience in the field spans 20 years, backed by a higher education degree from Netherlands.
+She is pioneering as an open and contextual evaluation model based on constructive responses, which has led in the creation of new methods to improve primary Maternity & Child healthcare.
+She has established this model following her years of experiences in medical practice, research, evaluation, and teaching in hospitals and medical Facilities in the region, including Egypt and the Saudi Arabia.